kaltura/playkit-js/api-extractor/report/playkit-js.api.md

 // Warnings were encountered during analysis:
 //
-// src/track/text-style.ts:106:30 - (ae-forgotten-export) The symbol "FontSizeOptions" needs to be exported by the entry point playkit.d.ts
-// src/track/text-style.ts:106:54 - (ae-forgotten-export) The symbol "FontScaleOptions" needs to be exported by the entry point playkit.d.ts
-// src/track/track-type.ts:1:19 - (ae-forgotten-export) The symbol "TrackTypes" needs to be exported by the entry point playkit.d.ts
-// src/utils/util.ts:237:3 - (ae-forgotten-export) The symbol "DeferredPromise" needs to be exported by the entry point playkit.d.ts
+// src/types/sources-config.ts:13:3 - (ae-forgotten-export) The symbol "PKExternalCaptionObject" needs to be exported by the entry point playkit.d.ts
 // src/utils/util.ts:509:4 - (ae-forgotten-export) The symbol "jsonp" needs to be exported by the entry point playkit.d.ts

 // (No @packageDocumentation comment for this package)